GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Experiment Results

-\textit{2) Accuracy of Odometry Estimation:} In the second sub-experiment, we compared the direct vertical drift \ac{APE}$_z$ with and without the two gravity factors.
+\textit{2) Effect of the Post Optimization:} In the second sub-experiment, we compared the direct vertical drift \ac{APE}$_z$ with and without the rotation refinement via post optimization.
 As mentioned in the previous sub-experiment, this level of accurate local gravity is directly translated into more precise observability of roll and pitch.
-As shown in \figref{fig:gravity_residual}, the addition of local gravity factors notably improves odometry accuracy in the vertical direction.
-Specifically, \ac{APE}$_z$ is consistently reduced on every sequence; for example, on \texttt{Quad}, the vertical drift is reduced about 5 \meter{} through the addition of local gravity factors.
+As shown in \figref{fig:gravity_residual}, the addition of the $\mathbf{r_{post}}$ factor notably improves odometry accuracy in the vertical direction.
+Specifically, \ac{APE}$_z$ is consistently reduced on every sequence; for example, on \texttt{Quad}, the vertical drift is reduced about 5 \meter{} through the addition of post optimization process.
 Example graphs of \texttt{BiCorridor} and \texttt{Tunnel} sequences are presented in \figref{fig:gravity_ablation}.
 Notably, even without loop-closure or point cloud-based registration schemes, GaRLILEO achieves \ac{APE}$_z$ lower than 1 \meter{} on most sequences.

 Taken together, these two sub-experiments demonstrate that GaRLILEO maintains a small, single-digit level of accuracy in local gravity estimation, even under aggressive legged robot locomotion, and that this precision is sufficient to deliver robust, low-drift vertical-state estimation on stairs, slopes, and even on slippery, potentially deformable surfaces.